hacks-guide/Guide_3DS/_pages/Installing-arm9loaderhax.md

 This section is only needed for devices that did a ctrtransfer earlier and had to back up their tickets.
 {: .notice--info}

+If you have no tickets to restore, skip this section.
+{: .notice--info}

 1. Open FBI
 2. Select "SD"